 A combination of age, gender, presence of heart infarction or renal disease, and ASA grade is the best predictor of mortality

-We found that the combination of age, gender, presence of heart infarction and renal disease, and ASA grade was the best predictor of both 90-day mortality (c=0.80) and of one-year mortality (Figure 2 and Supplementary Figure 1).
+We found that the combination of age, gender, presence of heart infarction and renal disease, and ASA grade was the best predictor of both 90-day mortality (c=0.80) and one-year mortality (Figure 2 and Supplementary Figure 1).
 Introduction of socioeconomic variables such as education level and marital status into the multivariable regression model only marginally increased its predictive power (data where?).
 Adding information on BMI to the model did not strengthen the predictive power (Supplementary Table 1).

-The Elixhauser Score was better at predicting 90-day mortality than any of its separate dimensions, c-statistic of 0.62(see Table 3A and Figure 2).
+The Elixhauser score was better at predicting 90-day mortality than any of its separate dimensions, with a c-statistic of 0.62 for the model containing all items of the Elixhauser score (see Table 3A and Figure 2).

-When examining the CCI’s different dimensions we found that the total CCI performed better in predicting 90-day and one-year mortality than the separate dimensions did individually.
+When examining different dimensions of the CCI we found that the model containing all items of the CCI performed better in predicting 90-day and one-year mortality than the separate dimensions did individually.
 The original weighting was somewhat better at predicting 90-day mortality than the weighting according to Quan (c=0.64 vs. 0.61; see Table 3B and Figure 2.)

-The prescription-based RxRiskV Score was better than the diagnosis-based comorbidity measures (CCI and Elixhauser Score) at predicting 90-day mortality, with a c-statistic of 0.66.
-The RxRiskV Score was also better at predicting 90-day mortality than the separate dimensions were individually (See Table 3C and Figure 2)
+The prescription-based RxRiskV Score was better at predicting 90-day mortality than the diagnosis-based comorbidity measures (CCI and Elixhauser Score), with a c-statistic of 0.66.
+The model containing all items included in the RxRiskV Score was better at predicting 90-day mortality than the separate items investigated one at a time (See Table 3C and Figure 2).

-The ASA classification alone had a better predictive strength for 90-day mortality (c=0.70) than the more complex comorbidity measures CCI, Elixhauser score, and RxRiskV score.
-(See Figure 2.)
+The ASA classification alone had a better predictive strength for 90-day mortality (c=0.70) than the more complex comorbidity measures CCI, Elixhauser score, and RxRiskV score (See Figure 2).